-Drivers who are seasonal employees of a farm-related service industry, such as custom harvesters, farm retail outlet suppliers, agri-chemical businesses, and livestock feeders may be eligible for a "Seasonal/Restricted Commercial License".
-The applicant for the "Seasonal CDL" must be 18 years old and have a good driving record for the two most recent years and must have held a valid operator license for one year (this doesn't include instruction permits or restricted licenses).
-Upon meeting these requirements all knowledge and skill testing will be waived.
+Drivers who are seasonal employees of a farm-related service industry, such as custom harvesters, farm retail outlet suppliers, agri-chemical business, and livestock feeders are eligible for a "Seasonal/Restricted Commercial License".
+The applicant for the "Seasonal CDL" must have a good driving record for the two most recent years and must have held a valid operator license for one year (this doesn't include instruction permits or restricted licenses).
+Upon meeting these requirements all knowledge and skill testing will be waived to obtain this seasonal CDL.